operasoftware/devopera/articles/_posts/2015-03-18-wifi-ble-javascript.md

 ## More resources

-The easiest way to get started in learning to interface web technologies with electronics is to choose a hardware platform which already comes with a JavaScript API.
+The easiest way to start learning to interface web technologies with electronics is to choose a hardware platform which already comes with a JavaScript API.
 Here are some examples of more such platforms other than the Spark and SensorTag that we covered:

 - [Tessel](https://tessel.io/) — [hardware api](https://tessel.io/docs/hardwareAPI)
 - [Arduino Yun](http://arduino.cc/en/Main/ArduinoBoardYun?from=Products.ArduinoYUN) — [Johnny-Five](https://github.com/rwaldron/johnny-five)